MicrosoftDocs/azure-dev-docs/articles/python/includes/python-web-app-managed-identity/create-postgres-service-azure-portal-3.md

 On the next page:

 * Select **Create** under **Single server**.
-* In any subsequent dialogs select options to continue creating a Single server, which this tutorial relies on.
+* In any dialogs that follow, select options to continue creating a Single server that is required in this tutorial.